Chuck Versus the Other Guy: Plot summary

 The team debriefs at Castle, and Beckman this time reprimands Shaw for apparently killing the Director, but Chuck comes to his defense for saving their lives.
 Beckman reveals that the Ring's Cipher is flawed, and based on the components, was manufactured in Paris.
 Beckman orders Shaw and Sarah to follow-up.
-Chuck returns home, and while Morgan is unconvinced of Shaw's motives, Chuck is confident of Shaw's loyalty.
-However, when he shows Morgan security footage of Shaw defeating several Ring operatives in hand-to-hand combat, Morgan stops the video when he notices that none of Shaw's attacks actually connected (due to his expertise on fake action scenes in films).
-Chuck attempts to contact Beckman with this discovery, but she angrily suspends Chuck when she sees Morgan in Castle, leaving the two to help Sarah alone.
-However, Morgan reminds Chuck they have one more asset they can count on, and Chuck and Casey are soon on a flight to Paris.
+Morgan realizes something is off when he and Chuck review the security camera footage of Shaw fending off Ring agents, and notice that the fighting was staged.